24 - BLL

 - DTO does not have to match 1:1 with Domain object

-- Gives you 100% control, what is going on in your rest service
+- Gives you 100% control over what is going on in your rest service

 - Helps, when domain models and database changes, but rest services must stay the same